Capture Tab: Icons and Elements in the Project Structure View

 Area: A project may have more than one area.
 An area contains layers and 360° images.
 A layer is a concept in Sphere XG describing the fact that you can overlay and align sheets, overview maps and uploaded floor plans.
 In the views setting toolbar, you can select which layer you want to see.
 A sheet is a 2D image that can be used to get an overview of an area.
 It is created by users, software or a CAD system.
 A sheet may include text, a legend and scale information.
 Typically, sheets are exported floor plans in .pdf, .png format or sometimes .jpg format.
 An overview map is a top view generated from a scan dataset uploaded to Sphere XG.
 This is automatically created when uploading scan data to Sphere XG via Stream or SCENE.

 4D Sessions: Under this node, you find the scans and scan point clouds of a project.
-This can be scans which you have uploaded manually, for example .e57 and .cpe files as well as Stream and SCENE scans.
+This can be scans which you have uploaded manually, for example .e57 and .cpe files as well as Stream and SCENE and Blink scans.
 On these scans, you can run registrations and synchronize them between Sphere XG and SCENE.
 See the SCENE user manual for more information.

 Apart from the usual three dimensions, the time dimension is available via captures of the same location that were taken at different times.
 For example, this is helpful to watch the progress on a construction site.
 This time travel is also available as a dropdown list in the 2D view, the 3D view and the walk mode view if captures at different points of time are available.